 Tobey Maguire.
 Andrew Garfield.
 Tom Holland.

 Three cinematic Spider-Men since 2002.
 It’s all a bit much isn’t it?

 Nope!
 Spider-Man: Homecoming gives us the best web-slinger yet as he finally gets his first MCU movie.

-Last year’s cameo in Civil War is used to properly introduce us to the character before moving onto a story that is much more grounded than past Spider-Man films, literally.
-Spidey’s home in Queens isn’t surrounded by tall buildings for him to swing from, forcing him to swing low or even run to get where he needs to be leads.
+Last year’s Civil War cameo provides an intro before moving into a story that is much more grounded than past Spider-Man films, literally.
+Spidey’s home in Queens isn’t surrounded by tall buildings for him to swing from, forcing him to swing low or even run to get where he needs to be.
 He’s relatively restricted and it makes for a nice change.

 Rightly assuming we all know the story by now, this isn’t really an origin tale; it’s more about learning lessons.
 He’s already got the powers and a suit, but at 15 his wants exceed his abilities.
 Holland’s Peter is acrobatic, clever and witty, but not overly mature as is befitting his age.
 There’s none of the overt awkwardness of Maguire or the occasional meanness of Garfield in what becomes a much truer representation of the character from the comics.

 I didn’t think I’d be calling a Marvel film mundane, but here we are.
 Not in a bad way mind you.
-That grounded quality comes back not just in the environment but also in the characters, most obviously in the villain.
+That grounded quality comes through not just in the environment but also in the characters, most obviously in the villain.
 It brings me great joy to say that Michael Keaton gives us a great villain in The Vulture, mixing his standard kookiness with both honour and malevolence.
 Like Peter he’s had a rough time, but he chooses to deal with it very differently.
-I could go on about Keaton for ages, so I’ll leave it like this; he makes a great change for Marvel villains, and though I’d love to see more of him what he is present for he nails.
+I could go on about Keaton for ages, so I’ll leave it like this; he makes a great change for Marvel villains, and though I’d love to see more of him.